35743/GreasePencil/README.md

 - **Spacing**: specify how far apart your keyframes will be spaced
 - **Start from Playhead**: Position the playhead where you want your new blank keyframes to start from.
 Otherwise, blank keyframes will initially be added at frame 1, or appended to the end of the current sequence of keyframes.
 - **Add Keyframes** button.
 Once you've entered the things, ***be sure to select the layer you want the keyframes added to***, then hit this button.
+- **Toggle Onionskin** button.
+This toggles onionskin of the selected layer on, and all others off.

 ![image](https://github.com/user-attachments/assets/05bb86f7-760b-4721-8af3-bf6005f384d8)